 “Flushing” refers to any time that you add an excessive quantity of water designed to reduce the concentration of fertilizers in the media.
+In this tutorial we explain when you may want to flush during your cannabis grow and the best methods for flushing cannabis plants in coco.
 There are a few times during the grow when flushing may be needed.
 If EC becomes unmanageable, or if you run into a lock out problem.
-Like most growers we also practice and recommend a final flush before harvest.
+Like most growers, we also practice and recommend a final flush before harvest.
 This however, is one of the “Great Debates”.

 Be advised, properly balanced nutrients should not require regular flushing with non-nutrient water.
 If a nutrient line recommends regular flushes, you should be suspicious of the quality of their nutrient blend.

 To a certain extent, the run-off that we apply with each fertigation event is a small flush.
 However, there are times when that small amount may not be sufficient to maintain the EC within the acceptable range.
 If run-off EC is persistently more than 400 points higher than inflow EC despite frequent fertigation (multiple times per day) with 20% run-off, then you should consider flushing.